 I’m the biggest fan in the world of hopping aboard a plane, train or automobile and having a marvellous adventure to wash away the stress of life.
-Letting your hair down returns you back to work refreshed and ready to battle through your day but, sadly, there are still some things you’ll have to look out for when travelling abroad.
+Letting your hair down returns you back to work refreshed and ready to battle through your day, and whilst you can prepare some for any pitfalls by getting some canada health insurance (or elsewhere!) beforehand, sadly, there are still some things you’ll have to look out for when travelling abroad.

 Identity fraud becomes a heightened concern when you’re overseas, because you’re travelling around with a host of important personal documentation.
 If any of this goes missing, you can become an instant target.

 If you lose any of your info, make sure to instantly alert the authorities and get it cancelled.
 Also make sure to cover your card details when you enter them into cash points.
 In some places, such as New York, warnings are being issued regarding small cameras which have been hidden in plug sockets.
 These are placed above the cash machines themselves, with the camera recording the likes of sort code, account numbers and potentially even the card’s pin.

 While you’re out on your travels it would be easy to overlook the potential danger presented to your home.
 With nobody there to man the fort, your house suddenly becomes a lot more susceptible to invasion.

 You can avoid this crime by allowing a trusted neighbour to regularly come round and ensure everything is still in order.
 If you have the tech, set up timers for your lights to give the illusion somebody is in throughout the day.